How to Implement Lasagna Gardening This Year

 Once the layers have cooked down you will plant into the soil the same as any other soil.
 You can often begin gardening earlier since it is a raised bed and as such will drain cold spring rains better.

-After planting your lasagna gardening bed cover it with dried grass clippings, straw or hay.
+After planting your lasagna gardening bed cover it with dried grass clippings, straw bale or hay.
 You can even use wood mulch or chips though I prefer them for my walkways if you don’t have easy access to them.

 How Long Do Lasagna Garden Beds Last?